ushashir/e-commerce-site-node-week-6/README.md

 - Test for a PUT request
 - Test for a DELETE request
 - Test to return proper HTTP status codes

+### PROJECT STRUCTURE MVC
+- MODEL

+- VIEW - UI with REACT

+- CONTROLLER

+### HINTS FROM DAMILOLA
+- Use EJS template. use html and css and render, template engines
+- all routes should be imported in app
+- orm  sequalize, type orl works similar to mongoose